top of page

 Filucy Bay Dogs

 Please note that all Filucy Bay dogs have all their health data posted on Berner Garde, even those we would not breed due to their health and/or genetic problems.
 We feel this is necessary for the future of the breed.
-The object is to allow breeders and adopters to make decisions based on fact and science to achieve better, healthier Berners.
+The object is to allow breeders and adopters to make decisions based on fact and science in order to achieve better, healthier Berners.
 Filucy Bay applauds adopters who know which breeders to trust by verifying their health testing and results.
 The book liner notes of Marlies Bugmann's book on the Bernese Mt Dog, The Dürrbächler Story, Between Success and Failure." says it thus,

 "An eye-opener for new Bernese Mountain Dog owners; what many breeders don't tell you.
 The breed's ability to survive another 100 years may largely depend not on the breeders or the clubs but on the countless, anonymous puppy buyers looking for a pet, companion, a family friend, a dog with a difference, the Bernese Mountain Dog.
 These puppy buyers, you, have the power of choice, the choice to decide whether breeders who produce puppies en masse to satisfy their greed for a quick return for their efforts are allowed to continue this destructive practice.
 Lets give the Bernese Mountain Dog a good start to the new millennium."

 Filucy Bay does its part by testing our dogs and publishing the results on Berner Garde and OFA.
 The rest is up to the person looking to adopt, whether they take the time to find a quality breeder or just buy the first puppy that is offered to them.
+Click here to explore the Berner-Garde website.

 To find a quality breeder start with the Bernese Mountain Dog Club of America, BMDCA, and also with your local affiliated BMD club.
-In the Pacific Northwest that would be the Bernese Mt.
+In the Pacific Northwest that would be the (click) Bernese Mt.
 Dog Club of Greater Seattle, BMDCGS.
 Click here for the BMDCGS link to local breeders.

 Whether or not you find the necessary information on the OFA site you should also look for it on the Berner Garde website.
 Berner Garde is a non-profit organization that was created by BMDCA to record all the important information of each Berner in existence.
-It is free to use and free to add information to so breeders have no excuse for not publishing their Berners' health data on Berner Garde.
-Click here to go to the Berner Garde database.
+It is free to use and free to add information to so breeders have no excuse for not publishing their Berners' health data on Berner-Garde.
+Click here to go to the Berner-Garde database.

 Filucy Bay strongly recommends that you select a breeder that publishes all their data on the OFA and/or the Berner-Garde websites.
-Publishing on these sites is easy for the breeder to accomplish and costs them nothing.
+Publishing on these sites is easy for the breeder to accomplish and costs them very little or nothing.
 They only have to have to have the desire to be open about what it is that they are offering.

 Finally, once you have adopted a Bernese Mt Dog, please find your dog on Berner-Garde or if the dog is not there then create an entry for your dog.
 There are simple online forms for adding data to Berner-Garde and it is free, no charge, to the user regardless of whether they are retrieving or entering data.
+Click here to see the data submission page of Berner-Garde.

 Once your dog is in Berner-Garde upload useful health information, photos, and titles for your dog.
 Finally, at the end of a long friendship, upload the date and cause of death of your lost friend.
 If you do these things well then you will be true to your buddy and true to the breed.

-Below are the Berners that Filucy Bay has at this time and three rescues that have passed away.
 Click on the Berner's name to see the Berner-Garde data on each dog.
-Click the photo to see each dog's gallery.

 Umi Longbranch July2019 19.JPG